-There is strong evidence that the moderate consumption of alcohol reduces kidney cancer (renal cell carcinoma) risk.
-The alcoholic beverage can be beer, wine or distilled spirits (liquor).
+There is strong evidence that the moderate drinking of alcohol reduces kidney cancer risk.
+Also called renal cell carcinoma.
+The alcohol can be beer, wine or distilled spirits (liquor).

 I. Kidney Cancer